theminecoder/blockedservers-website/README.md

-Website that shows if your server IP is blocked.
+Website that shows if your server IP is blocked or not.

 http://ismyserverblocked.com/